 School District employees will be directed to forward requests for access to public records to the Open Records Officer.
+[5][16]

-Upon receipt of a written request for access to a record, the Open Records Officer will determine if the requested record is a public record and if the School District has
+Upon receipt of a written request for access to a record, the Open Records Officer will determine if the requested record is a public record and if the School District has possession, custody or control of that record.
+[6][18]

-The Open Records Officer must respond as promptly as possible under the existing circumstances, and the initial response time must not exceed five (5) business days from the date the written request is received by the Open Records Officer.
+The Open Records Officer must respond as promptly as possible under the existing circumstances, and the initial response time must not exceed five (5) business days from the date the written request is received by the Open Records Officer.[8]

-The initial response must grant access to the requested record, deny access to the requested record, partially grant and partially deny access to the requested record, or
+The initial response must grant access to the requested record, deny access to the requested record, partially grant and partially deny access to the requested record, or notify the requester of the need for an extension of time to fully respond.
+[8]